SACGF/variantgrid_docs/analysis/nodes.md

 ![](images/nodes/node_zygosity.png "Zygosity")

 Filter to an ancestor sample's zygosity.
-Multiple hit filters to >=2 hits in a gene, regardless of zygosity.
+Multiple hit filters to variants where a minimum of 2 are present per gene.